Self-Evolving Multi-Agent Systems via Textual Backpropagation: Methodology

-At each layer, $\mathcal{ANN}$ employs a mechanism to dynamically determine the most appropriate aggregation function, which dictates how outputs from multiple agents are combined.
+At each layer, $\mathcal{ANN}$ employs a mechanism to dynamically determine the most appropriate agentic teams, which dictates how multiple agents collaborate.
 This selection process considers the specific subtask requirements and complexity, ensuring that the most suitable collaborative strategy is applied to maximize performance.

-Let $\mathcal{F}_\ell$ be the set of candidate aggregation functions available for layer $\ell$, $I_\ell$ the input to the layer, and $I$ the task-specific information.
-The aggregation function selection at each layer is determined by where $\text{DynamicRoutingSelect}$ selects candidate functions based on task complexity and prior execution trajectory and $f_{\ell}$ represents the selected aggregation function.
-Once an aggregation function is selected, the layer processes input as: where $O_\ell$ serves as the input to the next layer with $I_{\ell+1} = O_\ell$.
-This dynamic aggregation mechanism ensures that $\mathcal{ANN}$ adapts to changing task conditions, optimizing efficiency and accuracy in multi-agent collaboration.
+Let $\mathcal{F}_\ell$ be the set of candidate agent teams available for layer $\ell$, $I_\ell$ the input to the layer, and $I$ the task-specific information.
+The dynamic team selection at each layer is determined by where $\text{DynamicRoutingSelect}$ denotes a process in which a team selector agent chooses the most appropriate agentic team from the candidate set based on task complexity.
+The selection is informed by both subtask-specific information and a structural summary of each candidate team, which are provided to the team selector agent(See Appendix~\ref{sec:promptexample}.Prompt~\ref{prompt:6} for details).
+Here, $f_{\ell}$ represents the selected agentic team.
+Once an agentic team is selected, the layer processes input as: where the selected agentic team $f_\ell$ is incorporated into the overall workflow and is responsible for executing the subtask assigned to layer~$\ell$.
+The resulting output $O_\ell$ is then propagated as the input to the next layer, i.e., $I_{\ell+1} = O_\ell$.
+This dynamic selection mechanism enables $\mathcal{ANN}$ to adapt to changing task conditions, thereby optimizing efficiency and accuracy in multi-agent collaboration.